devops-culture-project/labs/ci-cd-docker/README.md

 ### Clean your lab
 1. From the working directory, stop the compose:
     `docker-compose down -v`
-1. In case you don't want to save your jenkins data, remove /tmp/jenkins_home from your machine.
+1. In case you don't want to save your jenkins data, remove /tmp/jenkins_home from your machine:
+    `rm -rf /tmp/jenkins_home`

 ## Biblography
 This Lab is based on these tutorials: